-- b) Two methods are allowed to document business mileage. - Record the vehicle odometer reading at the beginning and end of each allowable business use along with the beginning and ending location, or - Provide the mileage calculation from a mapping application acceptable to the ACA indicating the start and end locations and the mileage for the most direct or expeditious route. - 3.
-In the event of collision, fire, or theft while the employee's personal vehicle is being used for business travel, the traveler must immediately notify the local authorities and then notify the traveler's supervisor or manager.
+- b) Two methods are allowed to document business mileage. - Record the vehicle odometer reading at the beginning and end of each allowable business use along with the beginning and ending location, or - Provide the mileage calculation from a mapping application acceptable to the ACA indicating the start and end locations and the mileage for the most direct or expeditious route.

+3. In the event of collision, fire, or theft while the employee's personal vehicle is being used for business travel, the traveler must immediately notify the local authorities and then notify the traveler's supervisor or manager.

-C. Motor vehicle (car) rental
+C. Motor Vehicle (Car) Rental.

-- 1. A traveler may use a rental vehicle for official ACA business if it is the most cost-effective method of travel or if it is determined to be more convenient for the ACA.
-Economy, compact or intermediate vehicles shall be used for single person travel.
-Vehicles for multiple person travel shall be reasonable and prudent under the circumstances.
-In either case, the expense should normally be less than alternative method of transportations.
-The time and restrictions for picking up and returning the rental vehicle should be considered when determining if vehicle rental is the most cost effective transportation method.
-When possible, the traveler should utilize vendors covered under a State of Arizona contract or other preferred arrangements that may be created by the ACA for rental vehicles. - 2.
-Actual costs of motor vehicle rental may include the rental fee, gasoline (excluding pre-paid), oil, tolls and parking, not including the following: - a) Pre-paid gasoline purchased by the traveler for vehicle rental. - b) Optional upgrades, such as a vehicle with satellite radio or GPS, purchased by the traveler for vehicle rental. - c) Vehicle liability insurance or a collision damage waiver (CDW) purchased by the traveler for vehicle rental within the U.S. - 3.
-For motor vehicle rental outside the U.S., unless insurance coverage is provided by the State of Arizona contract or other preferred arrangement that may be created by the ACA, insurance coverage should be purchased and would be reimbursable under this policy.
+1. A traveler may use a rental vehicle for official ACA business if it is the most cost-effective method of travel or if it is determined to be more convenient for the ACA.
+Economy, compact, or intermediate vehicles shall be used for single person travel.
+Vehicles for multiple-person travel shall be reasonable and prudent under the circumstances.
+In either case, the expense should normally be less than alternative methods of transportation.
+The time and restrictions for picking up and returning the rental vehicle should be considered when determining if vehicle rental is the most cost-effective transportation method.
+When possible, the traveler should utilize vendors covered under a State of Arizona contract or other preferred arrangements that may be created by the ACA for rental vehicles.

+2. Actual costs of motor vehicle rental may include the rental fee, gasoline (excluding pre-paid), pay-for-use charging stations (for electric vehicles), oil, fuel for alternative fuel vehicles, tolls, and parking, but not including the following:

+a) Pre-paid gasoline purchased by the traveler for vehicle rental.

+b) Optional upgrades, such as a vehicle with satellite radio or GPS, purchased by the traveler for vehicle rental.

+c) Vehicle liability insurance or a collision damage waiver ("CDW") purchased by the traveler for vehicle rental within the U.S.

+3. For motor vehicle rental outside the U.S., unless insurance coverage is provided by the State of Arizona contract or other preferred arrangement that may be created by the ACA, insurance coverage should be purchased and would be reimbursable under this policy.

-D. Commercial Airline travel
+D. Commercial Airline Travel.

-- 1. A traveler may use a commercial airline for official ACA business if it is the most cost-effective method of travel or if it is determined to be more convenient for the ACA (saves travel time.)
-The expense should normally be less expensive than alternative methods of transportation. - 2.
-Coach or economy class Except as otherwise provided herein, coach, economy or other discounted class of fare should be used for commercial airline travel.
-Designated ACA -Traveler Coordinators will make flight arrangements for all ACA travel, and in doing so will conduct thorough research for the lowest fares, including considering options for connecting flights and alternative travel times and airports when reasonable and practical under the circumstances. - E. Railroads and Buses Railroad or bus travel may be used when convenient or economical and if excessive travel time does not result.
+1. A traveler may use a commercial airline for official ACA business if it is the most cost-effective method of travel or if it is determined to be more convenient for the ACA (e.g., saves travel time).
+The expense should normally be less expensive than alternative methods of transportation.

+2. Coach or economy class - Except as otherwise provided herein, coach, economy, or other discounted class of fare should be used for commercial airline travel.
+ACA-designated Traveler Coordinators will make flight arrangements for all ACA travel, and in doing so will conduct thorough research for the lowest fares, including considering options for connecting flights and alternative travel times and airports when reasonable and practical under the circumstances.